andlo/ZZZtheia-ide-skill/README.md

 The git integration is awsome.

 ## How to install
 To get Theai IDE to comile it is needed to encrease the swapsize.
-This is none by editing the file /etc/dphys-seapfile and setting changing CONF_SWAPSIZE=100 to 2048
+This is none by editing the file /etc/dphys-seapfile and setting changing CONF_SWAPSIZE=100 to 2048.

+Be aware that stoch mark_1 only has a 4 GB ssd card.
+My experiance is that it isnt enough for this skill.

-to do that ssh into your device and do:
+To encrease the swapsize log into your device with ssh and do the following:
 ```
 sudo nano /etc/dphys-swapfile
 ```